 - Toss with pasta alternatives such as zoodles (zucchini noodles) or even cauliflower rice

-- Drizzle over steamed vegetables such as cauliflower or broccoli
+- Drizzle over steamed vegetables such as cauliflower, broccoli, mushrooms, or even spinach

 I’m sure there are like a million other possibilities.

 - Boom Sauce – One of my most popular condiment recipes.
 Perfect on burgers, hot dogs, fries, sandwiches, and more!